dontrolle/windowsterminal/README.md

 * Open Terminal, and check that it loads the profile without error

+(Note - as of Oct.
+2021, have seen cases, where WindowsTerminal overwrites the settings.json file, reverting that it's a hardlink. ...
+To fix.)

 #### 2. Manual deploy of settings.json

 Manually copy the `settings.json` file to the directory where Terminal looks for its config file.